sjmc11/bscscan-wp-plugin/readme.md

 The plugin will automatically update the following stats every hour.

-- Total supply
+- 💰 Total supply
-- Total burned
+- 🔥 Total burned
-- Circulating supply
+- 🪙 Circulating supply

+Return values in your template using ACF get_field() syntax.

+eg: `get_field('total_supply', 'options')`

 To manually fetch token stats, disable & enable the plugin providing API key, contract & burn address have been provided.